jamesstringerparsec/Easy-GPU-PV/README.md

-# Easy-GPU-P
+# Easy-GPU-PV
-A work-in-progress project dedicated to making GPU Partitioning on Windows Hyper-V easier!
-Also known as GPU Paravirtualization (GPU-PV).
+A work-in-progress project dedicated to making GPU Paravirtualization on Windows Hyper-V easier!

 GPU-P allows you to partition your systems dedicated or integrated GPU and assign it to several Hyper-V VMs.
 It's the same technology that is used in WSL2, and Windows Sandbox.

-Easy-GPU-P aims to make this easier by automating the steps required to get a GPU-P VM up and running.
+Easy-GPU-PV aims to make this easier by automating the steps required to get a GPU-P VM up and running.
-Easy-GPU-P does the following...
+Easy-GPU-PV does the following...
 1) Creates a VM of your choosing
 2) Automatically Installs Windows 11 to the VM
 3) Partitions your GPU of choice and copies the required driver files to the VM